-- E-waste Management: As telecommunications and internet service providers expand their infrastructure, the risk of improper disposal of outdated electronics and digital devices increases.
-This could lead to environmental pollution if not managed effectively. - Although the environmental impact of content regulation is minimal, FPB should remain aware of the indirect effects of the digital ecosystem it regulates, particularly regarding the safe disposal of electronic waste.
+- E-waste management: As telecommunications and internet service providers (ISPs) expand their infrastructure, the risk of improper disposal of outdated electronics and digital devices increases.
+This could lead to environmental pollution if not managed effectively. - Although the environmental impact of content regulation is minimal, the FPB should remain aware of the indirect effects of the digital ecosystem it regulates, particularly regarding the safe disposal of electronic waste.

-Legal Landscape
+Legal landscape

-The Films and Publications Amendment Act (FPAA) (2019) significantly strengthened FPB's regulatory powers, particularly in relation to online content.
+The FPAA significantly strengthened the FPB's regulatory powers, particularly in relation to online content.
 However, the Act also met with considerable resistance from civil society and industry stakeholders, particularly ISPs, who felt unprepared for the open-ended legal liabilities it imposed.